 B.A., University of North Carolina – Chapel Hill

-Sarah is from Durham, North Carolina.
-Having spent time in Argentina, Ecuador, and Spain, among other parts of Latin America, Sarah was inspired to study the region’s literature in greater depth.
-Her research revolves around contemporary Latin American narratives and translation studies.
-She is particularly interested in the relationship between translation and identity in the region as well as fictional representations of translation, and the publishing industry.
-With the goal of incorporating Brazilian literature into her research, Sarah was awarded an Academic Year FLAS for Brazilian Portuguese for the 2015-16 school year.
+Sarah is a doctoral candidate specializing in 20th- and 21st-century Latin American narrative.
+Her current interests include translation studies, gender and sexuality studies, photography, and publishing.
+Her dissertation, “Mobile Embodiment: Tracing Translation in Contemporary Latin American Narrative,” utilizes a corpus of contemporary narratives written in Spanish, Portuguese, and English to conceptualize translation as a geographically, materially, and corporeally specific practice.
+In order to incorporate Brazilian literature into her research, Sarah was awarded an Academic Year FLAS for Brazilian Portuguese for the 2015-16 school year.
 Sarah has taught Spanish and Portuguese language courses at UNC and in the 2017-2018 academic year she served as an exchange English lecturer at the Universidad de Sevilla.

-While at UNC, Sarah has held numerous positions on the department’s Graduate Romance Association student organization and has organized and co-organized a variety of events, including the Theatrical Translation as Creative Process festival and the Carolina Conference on Romance Studies.
+While at UNC, Sarah has held several positions on the department’s Graduate Romance Association student organization and has organized and co-organized a variety of events, including the Theatrical Translation as Creative Process festival and the Carolina Conference on Romance Studies.
 She currently organizes the Carolina Translation Collective (which she founded in 2017) with Sarah Blanton.
-The group aims to create a space that brings together translators from across campus, traversing languages, disciplines, and experiences and meets monthly to discuss readings and workshop translations.
+The group aims to create a space for translators across campus, traversing languages, disciplines, and experiences and meets monthly to discuss readings and workshop translations.
 (Please get in touch if you would like to join!)
-On the editorial side of things, she is currently serving as Editorial Assistant for The Mercurian and has worked as a managing editor for the Department of Romance Studies Publications and as a Blog Editor for Asymptote.
+On the editorial side of things, she is currently serving as Editorial Assistant for The Mercurian and Translation Editor for the International Poetry Review and has worked with Asymptote Journal as a blog editor.